 Historic Saranac Lake Plans Main Street Expansion

-ARCHITECTURAL PLANS AND STUDIES 2018
+ARCHITECTURAL PLANS AND STUDIES

 Historic Saranac Lake will restore the historic home and medical office of Dr. E. L. Trudeau, pioneer in tuberculosis treatment and scientific research.
 We will open the building as a museum exploring the story of the Saranac Lake region and Trudeau’s pioneering work in tuberculosis treatment.
 As with the Saranac Laboratory Museum next door, the most important artifact at the Trudeau Building is the space itself.